openedx/open-edx-proposals/oeps/oep-0014-proc-archive-repos.rst

 2019-05-16
 ----------

-* Updated to use github's archive capability.
+* Updated to use GitHub's archive capability.
-* Don't ask the community about public repos in the edx org that are not a part of openedx.
+* Don't ask the community about public repos in the edx org that are not a part of Open edX.